Following are the three general objectives of Sales Management:

 - Sales team efforts with other divisions to solve such problems will yield customer satisfaction and goodwill.

-Our resume: establishing and managing a sales management process is critical for profitability of the manufacturing organization.
+Our resume: establishing and managing a customer relations management process is critical for profitability of the manufacturing organization.